-The 1 km2 resolution inventory is divided into separate files for each pollutant for each local authority.
-It is intended that these files are used to aid local authorities in developing their own emission inventories.
+- The 1 km resolution inventory divided into separate files for each main air quality pollutant and each local authority.
+It is intended that these files are used to aid local authorities in developing their own emission inventories. - The full UK area source emissions maps by pollutant in ASCII grid format.
+Point source data is available in Excel files.

-Full UK maps: